Chart Color Schemes

 Household Composition

-Acton features high concentrations of family households and lone person households, with a median household size of 1.0 people
+Acton features high concentrations of family households and lone person households, with a lower-than-average median household size

-Family households account for 0.0% of all households, including 0.0% couples with children, 0.0% couples without children, and 0.0% single parent families.
-Non-family households constitute the remaining 100.0%, with lone person households at 0.0% and group households comprising 0.0%.
-The median household size is 1.0 people.
+Family households constitute 0.0% of all households, including 0.0% couples with children, 0.0% couples without children, and 0.0% single parent families.
+Non-family households comprise the remaining 100.0%, with lone person households at 0.0% and group households comprising 0.0%.
+The median household size is 1.0 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households